jones-elisabeth/ModelingNYSinmatedata/README.md

 # Modeling New York State Inmate Data: Factors associated with maximum security facility assignments
 ## Intro
 This R code is created to model the New York State Inmate data retrieved from Kaggle.
 Models implemented include a decision tree, naive bayes, logistic regression, bagging, random forest, boosting, linear discriminant analysis, and a support vector machine.
-This project was completed in conjunction with San Diego State's Center for Human Dynamics in the Mobile Age as part of my M.S. in Big Data Anlaytics.
+This project was completed in conjunction with San Diego State Univeristy and The Center for Human Dynamics in the Mobile Age as part of my M.S. in Big Data Anlaytics.

 ## Technology
 Project is created with: